 Introduction

-The Cache Expiry Time option of both Static and Static Push CDN services allows you to control cache system on our CDN edge servers.
+The Cache Expiry Time option of both CDN Static and CDN Static Push services allows you to control cache system on our CDN edge servers.
 The Cache Expiry Time option determines for how long your content should be stored in the CDN cache.

 Note that when your content expires in the CDN cache then (if requested) it is automatically pulled from your Origin Domain/Origin Storage again and the old CDN cache (if still exists) is replaced with the newly pulled content.